DanielUgoAli/Weather-cli/readme.md

 ## API Key

 This application uses the OpenWeatherMap API.
 You'll need to get your own API key from [OpenWeatherMap](https://openweathermap.org/api) and add it to the `config.py` file.
-For reasons, I did not decided to remove the default API key in the repository.
+For reasons, I decided to remove the default API key in the repository.

 ```python
 # config.py